ryedin/site/_posts/2016-12-16-challenges-of-efs.md

 The good:

-* EFS does offer shared persistence across many instances and/or containers
+* EFS does offer shared persistence across many EC2 instances and/or ECS containers

 * EFS has rigorously documented performance rates and recommended settings for web apps